nobitlost/AlexaSmartHomeSkillAdapter/README.md

 The method accepts current temperature and temperature mode set by the device, temperature and temperature mode before changes were made.

 The method accepts the current temperature and the temperature mode set by the device, and the temperature and temperature mode before the changes were made.
 It returns a message string if an error was detected, otherwise `null`.
-Possible error conditions include: the ongoing session is not related to the *setTargetTemperature* command, the *mode* and/or *prevMode* pararmeters is not *AUTO*, *COOL* or *HEAT*, and transport-related errors.
+Possible error conditions include: the ongoing session is not related to the *setTargetTemperature* command, the *mode* and/or *prevMode* parameters is not *AUTO*, *COOL* or *HEAT*, and transport-related errors.

 ### sendGetTempResponse(*temperatureMode[, optionalValues]*)